cloudfuse-io/buzz-rust/README.md

 }
 ```

 A query is a succession of steps.
 The `HBee` step type means that this part of the query runs in cloud functions (e.g AWS Lambda).
 The `HComb` step type means the associated query part runs on the container reducers (e.g AWS Fargate).
-The output of one step can be used as input (`FROM` statement) of the next step by refering to it by the step's name.
+The output of one step should be used as input (`FROM` statement) of the next step by refering to it by the step's name.

 The `capacity.zone` field indicates the number of availability zones (and thus containers) used for `HComb` steps.
 This can be used to improve reducing capability and minimize cross-AZ data exchanges (both slower and more expensive).

+In the `HBee` step, you can specify a `partition_filter` field with an SQL filtering expression on partitioning dimensions.
+Currently partition values can only be strings.

 Current limitations:
 - only SQL supported by [DataFusion](https://github.com/apache/arrow/tree/master/rust/datafusion) is supported by Buzz
-- from this, only a part is properly [serializable](code/src/serde)
 - only single zone capacity is supported
 - only two-step queries are supported (`HBee` then `HComb`)
 - only single datasource queries can be run (no join)
-- only filter is supported on partitioning dimensions that are not present inside the parquet file
 - a Buzz stack can only read S3 in its own region (because of S3 Gateway Endpoint)

 Note that the first query is slow (and might even timeout!) because it firsts needs to create a container for the HComb, which typically takes 15-25s on Fargate.
 Subsequent queries are much faster because they reuse the HComb.
 The HComb is stopped after a configurable duration of inactivity (typically 2 minutes).